- He or she owed the claimant a duty of care.

 Does the Bicyclist or Pedestrian Own a Home?

 Although it’s available in some places, it’s probably safe to say that 99 percent of all bicyclists don’t have a specific bicycle liability insurance policy.
-So how might that pedestrian who was hit from behind and injured through no fault of his own obtain some form of compensation?
+So how might that pedestrian who was hit from behind the bicycle pedestrian accidents and injured through no fault of his own obtain some form of compensation?
 He’ll need to find out what other kinds of insurance the bicyclist might have.

 Sometime the bicyclist’s homeowners, condo or even rental insurance probably will cover the crash under its personal liability coverage, even though the accident occurred away from the insured premises.
 It’s the same type of coverage that a person might make a claim under if he or she shanked a shot while golfing and hit somebody in the head with a golf ball.